 Baritone Tyler Wolowicz is currently pursuing studies at the Boston Conservatory whilst studying under Rebecca Folsom.
-Hailing from Brighton, Michigan, Tyler was exposed to music at a young age.
-Originally a percussionist, he eventually ventured into the Vocal Repertoire through the continued love and support of his family and friends.
+Hailing from Brighton, Michigan, Tyler was exposed to music at a young age, originally following his father as a percussionist before venturing into the vocal repertoire.

 This season with Boston Conservatory Opera, Tyler will appear as Taddeo in Rossini’s L’Italiana in Algeri and Nick Shadow in Stravinsky’s The Rake’s Progress.
 Previously Tyler has appeared in numerous productions with the Conservatory, including Leoš Janáček’s The Cunning Little Vixen (in Czech), Mozart’s Die Zauberflöte and Don Giovanni, Puccini’s La Bohème, Gilbert and Sullivan’s The Mikado, and Ravel’s L’Enfant et les Sortilèges.
 He has also been involved in their Scenes Program where he has performed Zurga in Les Pêcheurs de Perles, Frederick in Sondheim’s A Little Night Music, Il Conte in Mozart’s Le Nozze di Figaro, and Dr. Pangloss in Berstein’s Candide.
-Outside of the Conservatory, Tyler debuted with NEMPAC Opera playing the role of Guglielmo in their production of Così fan Tutte and with Boston Opera Collaborative in their production of Rossini’s La Cenerentola.
-Tyler will also be debuting with MetroWest Opera in Boston this coming May, singing Baritone Trio in their production of Trouble in Tahiti.
+In the greater Boston area Tyler has sung with NEMPAC Opera, Boston Opera Collaborative and will be debuting with MetroWest Opera this coming May, singing Baritone Trio in their production of Trouble in Tahiti.
 Tyler was recently a Young Artist with the Janiec Opera Company of the Brevard Music Festival where he performed Sid in Albert Herring, covered Anthony in Sweeney Todd, and participated in a workshop of Robert Aldridge’s new opera Sister Carrie.
 Tyler will make his Chautauqua Opera debut as a Studio Artist for the 2015 summer season.

 An avid performer of concert repertoire, Tyler has performed numerous works.
 Favorites include the Mozart and Brahms Requiem, Bach’s Magnificat, Handel’s Messiah, Stravinksy’s Symphony of Psalms, Beethoven’s Mass in C, and Britten’s Cantata Misericordium.